 Wine from Eastern Europe is on the cusp of being the next big thing.
 All the elements are there: an […]Keep Reading

 Wine from Eastern Europe is on the cusp of being the next big thing.
-All the elements are there: an ancient grape-growing tradition, great terroirs, indigenous varieties, new investment, and a youthful generation of farmers and winemakers who came of age after the fall of the Berlin Wall.
+All the elements are there: an ancient grape-growing tradition, great terroirs, indigenous varieties, new investments, and a youthful generation of farmers and winemakers who came of age after the fall of the Berlin Wall.
 Before this epic event, wine in Eastern Europe was mainly a bulk product from frightfully high yields resulting in quality on par with the Yugo or Trabant.

-Founded in 1885, Tikveš Winery has witnessed the independence movements in the Balkans, two world wars and one cold one, yet through it all, they have continued to make wines from grapes native to the region: the white Rkaticeli, which originated in the Caucasus, and Kratosija, Vranec, and Plavec which are all indigenous red varieties to the Balkan peninsula.
-With the fall of communism and independence of The Republic of North Macedonia, this historic estate was privatized, and new investments were made to update the vineyard and cellar practices.
-Sustainable farming has replaced industrial farming, yields have been lowered, and indigenous varieties have been preserved.
-With Philippe Cambie’s assistance, they have modernized their cellar practices by utilizing temperature-controlled stainless steel for fermentations with concrete and French oak barrels for aging.Close
+Founded in 1885, Tikveš Winery has witnessed the independence movements in the Balkans, two world wars, and one cold one.
+Yet, through it all, they have continued to make wines from grapes native to the region: the white Rkaticeli, which originated in the Caucasus, and Kratosija, Vranec, and Plavec, which are all indigenous red varieties to the Balkan peninsula.
+With the fall of communism and the independence of The Republic of North Macedonia, this historic estate was privatized, and investments updated the vineyard and cellar practices.
+Sustainable farming has replaced industrial agriculture, yields have been reduced, and indigenous varieties have been preserved and replanted.
+With guidance from the late Philippe Cambie, Tikves modernized their cellar practices by introducing temperature-controlled stainless steel for fermentations with concrete and French oak barrels for aging.Close